Programs and resources for women

 Every other year, the OGE sponsors a Celebration of Graduate Women, honoring outstanding women graduate students.

-Also sponsored by the OGE, Path of Professorship is a formal annual workshop opportunity for women who wish to explore career paths in the academy.
+Path of Professorship is a formal annual workshop opportunity for women who wish to explore career paths in the academy.

 Graduate Womxn at MIT